-I. Do not differentiate paths with trailing / and without it.
+1. Do not differentiate paths with trailing / and without it.
 Employ a default policy (we would rather recommend ending paths with / for a simple reason: it allows for referring to operations on the domain root resource in a readable manner as VERB /).
 If you decide to prohibit one of the variants (let's say, all URLs must end with a trailing slash), make a redirect or provide a very readable error message if a developer tries to call a URL formatted otherwise.

-- 2. Include common headers (such as Date, Content-Type, Content-Encoding, Content-Length, Cache-Control, Retry-After, etc.) in the responses and generally avoid relying on clients to guess default protocol parameters correctly. - 3.
-Support the OPTIONS method and the CORS protocol^I just in case your API needs to be accessed from a Web browser. - 4.
+- Include common headers (such as Date, Content-Type, Content-Encoding, Content-Length, Cache-Control, Retry-After, etc.) in the responses and generally avoid relying on clients to guess default protocol parameters correctly. - 3.
+Support the OPTIONS method and the CORS protocol just in case your API needs to be accessed from a Web browser. - 4.
 Choose a casing rule and a rule for transforming casing while moving a parameter from one part of an HTTP request to another. - 5.
 Always leave an opportunity for backward-compatible extension of an API method.
 In particular, always return a JSON object as the endpoint response root as objects can always be extended with a new field, unlike arrays and primitives. - Let us also note that an empty string is invalid JSON, so you need to return an empty object {} in 200 responses even if it doesn't have a specific meaning.
 Alternatively, you can use the 204 No Content status code with an empty body, which is not extensible. - 6.
 For every GET response, provide explicit caching parameters (otherwise, there is always a chance that a client or an intermediate agent invents them on their own). - 7.
 Do not employ known possibilities to serve requests in violation of the standard and avoid exploiting "gray zones" of the protocol.
 In particular: - Do not place unsafe operations behind the GET verb, and do not place non-idempotent operations behind the PUT / DELETE methods. - Maintain the GET / PUT / DELETE operations symmetry. - Do not allow GET / HEAD / DELETE requests to have a body and do not provide bodies in response to HEAD requests or alongside the 204 status code.

 - Do not invent your own standards for passing arrays and nested objects as query parameters.
 It is better to use an HTTP verb that allows having a body, or as a last resort pass the parameter as a Base64-encoded JSON-stringified value.

 - Do not put parameters that require escaping (i.e., nonalphanumeric ones) in a path or a domain of a URL.
 Use query or body parameters for this purpose.

 - 8. Familiarize yourself with at least the basics of typical vulnerabilities in HTTP APIs used by attackers, such as:

-- CSRF2
+- CSRF

-- SSRF3
+- SSRF

-- HTTP Response Splitting4
+- HTTP Response Splitting

-- Unvalidated Redirects and Forwards5
+- Unvalidated Redirects and Forwards

 and include protection against these attack vectors at the webserver software level.
-The OWASP community provides a good cheatsheet on the best HTTP API security practices,6 or one may refer to the Andrew Hoffman's7 and Neil Madden's8 books we've already recommended earlier.
+The OWASP community provides a good cheatsheet on the best HTTP API security practices.